netscaler/netscaler-k8s-ingress-controller/docs/configure/annotations.md

 # Annotations

+## Ingress annotations

-The following are the annotations supported by Citrix:
+The following are the Ingress annotations supported by Citrix:

 |**Annotations**|**Possible value**|**Description**|**Default**|
 |---------------|------------------|---------------|-----------|